Yggdroot/LeaderF/README.md

                         specified on the command line override glob and ignore rules.
   --current-buffer      Searches in current buffer.
   --all-buffers         Searches in all listed buffers.
+  --recall              Recall last search.
+If the result window is closed, reopen it.
+  --append              Append to the previous search results.

 common arguments:
   --reverse             show results in bottom-up order